ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

     types: [ post-sync ]  # Event sent from Vault
 ```

-Three triggers are declared, among which `repository_dispatch` is the important link to the Vault repository.
-The Vault workflow uses this to trigger the blog deployment workflow.
+There are three triggers declared.
+Among them, `repository_dispatch` is the crucial link to the Vault repository.
+It’s needed to run the blog deployment workflow from the Vault workflow.

 **Merging Two Branches**
 ```yaml